-- Nurse Line access 24 hours a day to a live nurse who can assist members with questions and resources focused on nicotine cessation; - Discount Health Network a network of local and regional community organizations which offer discounts on health-related services: - Website links to credible organizations and programs focused on nicotine cessation; and - References to available community programs.
+- Nurse Line access 24 hours a day to a live nurse who can assist members with questions and resources focused on nicotine cessation; - Discount Health Network a network of local and regional community organizations which offer discounts on health-related services; - Website links to credible organizations and programs focused on nicotine cessation; and - References to available community programs.

-Members also have access to counseling services provided by trained nicotine cessation counselors from the American Cancer Society.
-This counseling is provided in combination with nicotine replacement therapy (e.g. gum, patches) provided by Capital's vendor, subject to any applicable cost-sharing amount required of the member.
-No additional costs for the counseling services are incurred by the member.
+Members also have access to nicotine replacement therapy (e.g. gum, patches) provided by Capital's vendor, subject to any applicable cost-sharing amount required of the member.